Skin ageing

 - Protect your skin from the sun EVERDAY, even if it’s cloudy

-- Apply self-tanner rather than going to solariums
+- Apply self-tanner rather than going to Solariums

 - Eat a healthy, well-balanced diet